fbpx

 Many people doing the Tongariro Crossing stay in the nearby town of Taupo.
 It is an easy choice, as many of the shuttles will bring you to and from Taupo.

-If you’re traveling New Zealand by campervan (highly recommend it!), we’d advise you to camp near the trailhead, then take a
+If you’re traveling New Zealand by campervan (highly recommend it!), we’d advise you to camp near the trailhead, then drive your car to the Ketetahi Car Park and take a one way shuttle to the trailhead.

 Hotels near Tongariro Crossing